Chrispinsteve/hobo-gourmet/README.md

 A modern, responsive restaurant website built with HTML, CSS, and JavaScript.
 Features an interactive menu, shopping cart, reservation system, and enhanced user experience.

+> **Note:** This demo uses Tailwind CSS CDN for simplicity.
+For production use, follow the Production Setup guide below.

 ## ✨ Features

 - **Interactive Menu** with search and filtering